-The best ergonomic mouse for 2024
+The best ergonomic mouse for 2025 - Engadget

 As this guide focuses on productivity mice, gaming-specific stats like polling rates and IPS values don't really come into play.
 (My colleague Jeff Dunn does a good job of explaining those metrics in his gaming mouse review guide.)
 What matters here are numbers like DPI, or dots per inch, which indicates how sensitive a mouse is.
 The higher the setting, the faster your cursor will move across the screen.
 Low DPI settings let you do precision work like pixel-by-pixel editing in Photoshop.
 All the mice here have at least two and as many as five settings, ranging from 400 to 3,200 DPI.
 Mice that make it easy to switch from high to low DPI might make sense if you do a lot of detailed work.

 Weight makes a difference in vertical and semi-vertical mice (but not trackballs, since they stay put).
-A lighter mouse will be easier to move around, which could put less strain on your wrist and arm.
-That said, a little weight can make the movements of your mouse feel more precise.
+A lighter model will be easier to move around, which could put less strain on your wrist and arm.
+That said, a little weight can make your movements feel more precise.
 For reference, a featherweight gaming mouse might weigh 45 grams and a large vertical mouse with a flange attached might weigh 140 grams.
-The latter may feel a little heavy, but a mouse with smooth feet and used with a decent mouse pad will feel lighter.
+The latter may feel a little heavy, but if it has smooth feet and is used with a decent mouse pad, it will feel lighter.

 It's always nice to have easily clickable buttons, but that matters even more when body health is a concern.
 Pressing hard on a button tenses up my arm and shoulder like nobody's business.
 Since it's an action desk workers perform hundreds or thousands of times a day, it's essential that it be effortless — nothing ruled out a mouse quicker in my tests than tough buttons.